 - Skip the big box supermarket in favor of mom and pop shops selling locally sourced food.

 - Buy locally made wine, beer and spirits.
 For a fuller experience, take a brewery tour.

 - Pass up factory-made food in favor of regionally grown, harvested and processed.

-Finding businesses that are working towards sustainability requires a bit of research, which you can do beforehand or when you arrive.
+Finding businesses that are working toward sustainability requires a bit of research, which you can do beforehand or when you arrive.
 My favorite is to ask a local once I have boots on the ground.

 No matter where you travel or how you arrive, once at your destination, small things can make a difference to sustaining a community’s environment, culture and economy.